Exercises after hip replacement

 December 29, 2020 Tags: , , , , , , , ,

 By working closely with your physical therapist, you can do better.
 An individually tailored exercise program will speed up your recovery.
 Perform the exercises at home or in the clinic with your physical therapist.
 Both methods are effective.
-The key is that you are performing the right exercises based on your deficits and goals.
+The key is performing the right exercises based on your deficits and goals.

 Exercise is Proven to Speed Up Your Hip Replacement Recovery

-A 2013 review of clinical studies prove exercise leads to better outcomes after hip replacement.
+A 2013 review of clinical studies proves exercise leads to better outcomes after hip replacement.
 Stationary cycling improves your quality of life during the first 3 months after surgery and 2 years later.
 Early strength training during the first 2 months results in the greatest functional improvements.
 After 8 weeks, weight-bearing exercises (examples included below) are best to improve your function.

 A more recent review of the research suggests both at-home and supervised exercise improves outcomes after surgery.
 Patients who attended supervised physical therapy did slightly better.
-However, both approaches improve strength, walking, and reduce pain after your surgery.
+However, both approaches will improve strength, and walking, and reduce pain after your surgery.

 A Sample of Easy Exercises for Hip Replacement Recovery